Tube Guitar and Bass Amp Repair

 Amplifier Repair Pricing and Minimum Bench Fee

-Due to the amount of labor involved in dissembling and diagnosing amplifiers, we must insist on a minimum bench fee of $125 for all guitar amp repairs.
+Due to the amount of labor involved in dissembling and diagnosing amplifiers, we must insist on a minimum bench fee of $150 for all guitar amp repairs.
 We may collect this fee as a deposit when you drop off your amp, with any additional parts or labor to be paid at time of pick up.
 Deposits are non-refundable unless we determine the amplifier to be beyond repair.
+To make for a quicker and smoother repair, we generally request a “call for approval if price goes over ‘x’ threshold”.

 - Replace Power Cord|